satishk01/mapmindver1/backend/AWS_BEDROCK_SETUP.md

 Ensure you have access to the following models in AWS Bedrock:
 - `anthropic.claude-3-haiku-20240307-v1:0` (for text generation)
+- `anthropic.claude-3-sonnet-20240229-v1:0` (for multimodal - images + text)
 - `amazon.titan-embed-text-v1` (for embeddings)

+**For multimodal features (image/audio processing), you also need:**
+- AWS Transcribe (for audio processing)
+- S3 bucket access (for temporary file storage)

 To request access:
 1. Go to AWS Bedrock console
 2. Navigate to "Model access" in the left sidebar
+3. Request access to:
+   - Anthropic Claude 3 Haiku
-3. Request access to Anthropic Claude 3 Haiku and Amazon Titan Embed models
+   - Anthropic Claude 3 Sonnet (for vision capabilities)
+   - Amazon Titan Embed models

 ### 4. S3 Bucket Setup